-1. CYSL will Sanction with USSA and Administer a Qualifying Race Series consisting of a minimum of 6 individual Race Runs of Slalom and Giant Slalom Racing.
+1. CYSL will Sanction with USSS and Administer a Qualifying Race Series consisting of a minimum of 6 individual Race Runs of Slalom and Giant Slalom Racing.
 Every attempt will be made to equally distribute the race runs between SL and GS, but weather and site issues may render this unfeasible.

 2. The results of the Qualifying Race Series will be used to rank racers within their age class, and these rankings will be used to select racers for regional competitions.

 3. Age Classes – Racers are ranked within three Age Classes: U14, U12, and U10.
 For purposes of ranking, U8's are considered a part of the U10 age class.
 Racers must compete within their designated age class.